l-armstrong/chip-8/README.md

 |a	|s	|d	|f|
 |z	|x	|c	|v|

-RESTART game: ENTER
+RESTART Game: ENTER
 Decrease Volume: o
 Increase Volume: p

 Virtual Machine Spec

 Memory

 CHIP-8 can address up to 4KB(4096 bytes) of RAM from location 0x000 to 0xFFF.

 The first 512 bytes, 0x000-0x1FF, should not be used by programs.

 Registers

 |Register| Size|Description|
 |:-------|:-------|:-------|